-Oliver Belden Culver was a sergeant in the War of 1812.
-Oliver served in Captain Dorrance's Company, Colonel William Williams' Regiment of Detached Militia.
-He was in U.S. Service four months and twenty-nine days in 1812.
+Oliver was a sergeant in the War of 1812.
+He served in Captain Dorrance's Company, Colonel William Williams' Regiment of Detached Militia.
+Oliver was in U.S. Service four months and twenty-nine days in 1812.
 First as a corporal, then as a sergeant.
 (Source: Book 53, AGO Page 59)

 Oliver is mentioned in the early records of the town of Stockholm, New York as a road overseer in

-Oliver Belden Culver, his wife Betsy Holcomb and their young family moved from Stockholm, St. Lawrence County, New York to Sangamon County, Illinois about 1835.
+Oliver, his wife Betsy Holcomb and their young family moved from Stockholm, St. Lawrence County, New York to Indian Point, Sangamon County, Illinois about 1835.
 As a result of legislative actions by Abraham Lincoln and other Illinois Legislators, the area would become Menard County in 1839.

 Original Illinois Tract Farmland purchased by Oliver Belden Culver:

 CULVER OLIVER B W2NE 17 18N 05W 3 10/28/1836 MENARD